How to Buy a Duplex

 Property Management and Rental Income

 Once you've closed on the duplex, establish a comprehensive property management plan.
 Determine whether you will self-manage or hire a property manager and whether you want to find your own tenants or hire a real estate agent.
 Screen and select reliable tenants, establish lease agreements, and maintain regular communication.
-Other property management duties include collecting rent and overseeing repairs.
-Regularly review the rental market to ensure your rental rates remain competitive and maximize your income potential.

 Ongoing Maintenance and Monitoring